Amber-MD/pytraj/doc/source/installation.rst

 If you are using ``anaconda``, just type ``ipython notebook``.
 If you have not haved ipython and its notebook, try ``conda install ipython``
 For further instruction and information about ``ipython-notebook``, please check its website.

-install anaconda for all python packages
+Install anaconda for all python packages
 ----------------------------------------

 we highly recommend to install anaconda that has all good python packages (``cython``, ``numpy``, ``sklearn``, ``pandas``, ...).
 Anaconda is totally free.